2023 Rajouri attacks

-The 2023 Rajouri attacks occurred on 1 and 2 January 2023, respectively at the Dangri village of Rajouri district in the Jammu division of Jammu and Kashmir, India.
+The 2023 Rajouri attacks were terrorist attacks that occurred on 1 and 2 January 2023 in the Dangri village of the Rajouri district in the Indian union territory of Jammu and Kashmir.
 The first attack, a shooting, resulted in the death of four and injured nine others.
 In the second attack, an IED exploded near the same attack site, resulting in the death of a child at the scene and injuring five others.
 A second child injured in that blast died from injuries, raising the overall death toll to six.
+On 8 January 2023, one of the injured succumbed in hospital and the death toll rose to seven.

 The regional political parties of Jammu and Kashmir blamed New Delhi's policies for Kashmir and security lapses due to the administration of Lieutenant Governor of the union territory Manoj Sinha for the Rajouri terror attack.
 Meanwhile, leaders of Bhartiya Janata Party blamed Pakistan for the attack.
-The Resistance Front (TRF) denied that it was a terror strike.
-The Hurriyat Conference, led by Mirwaiz Umar Farooq also denounced killings of innocent civilians in Rajouri.